sagemath/sagewiki_to_gh-2022-10-10/TeXmacs.md

  1. Extract the tarball into ~/.TeXmacs/plugins/
 When TeXmacs starts, the plugin should be detected automatically.
 To add a SAGE session to the current TeXmacs buffer, do Insert -> Session -> SAGE.

-NOTE!!: Check if the plugin works already before following the above instructions (eg, try Insert/Session/SAGE).
+NOTE!!: Check if the plugin works already before following the above instructions.
 Most probably, the work has already been done for you.